skrattaren/apf.rst/apf.rst

   an'... an'...' he struck out wildly, 'other sortsa rocks!
 What kind *you*, Bauxite?'"

-  Detritus in drill sergeant mode replays a scene from the movie "`An Officer and a Gentleman`_", in which sergeant Foley (played by Louis Gossett, Jr) has a conversation with a new recruit as follows:
+  Detritus in drill sergeant mode replays a scene from the movie **An Officer and a Gentleman**, in which sergeant Foley (played by Louis Gossett, Jr) has a conversation with a new recruit as follows:

       Sgt Foley: "You a queer?"